burkeKoontz/poetry-remix-client/README.md

  This application uses [PoetryDB](https://github.com/thundercomb/poetrydb) to search for public domain poetry.

 ## See for yourself

+Don't want to register?
+Log in with this demo user.

+username: demo

+password: demoUser1234

 Check out the application [here](https://poetry-remix-client.herokuapp.com/).

 ![A look at the application](https://user-images.githubusercontent.com/39100656/45892094-04449d00-bd7c-11e8-9e56-2a5b75898f10.PNG)